China sentences 10 seeking to flee Hong Kong to prison terms

-BEIJING (AP) — A Chinese court on Wednesday sentenced 10 pro-democracy activists who sought to flee Hong Kong by speedboat to between seven months and three years in prison, in a case with major political overtones for the territory.
+BEIJING (AP) — A Chinese court on Wednesday sentenced 10 pro-democracy activists and protesters who sought to flee Hong Kong by speedboat to between seven months and three years in prison, in a case with major political overtones for the territory.

 The Yantian District Court in the southern city of Shenzhen gave the harshest sentence to one of the two accused organizers of the ill-fated Aug.
 23 attempt to reach self-ruled Taiwan.
 Relatives said all defendants pleaded guilty, a move apparently aimed at receiving lighter sentences.